bluerobotics/bluerobotics.github.io/camtilt/index.md

 4. Install the camera mount onto the servo

 	a.
-Place the servo arm back on the servo horizontally and then rotate it as far counter-clockwise as possible.
+Place the camera mount on the servo horizontally and then rotate it as far counter-clockwise as possible.

 	<div class="row">
 	<div class="col-sm-6">